WorthwhileGames/alexa-mqtt-typescript-example/README.md

-## A TypeScript Alexa Skill Example
+## A TypeScript Alexa Skill Example with IoT Integration Using mqtt

 ### Build and Test
 - `npm install`